isomerpages/imda-tradetrust/_about/Who We Are.md

 <p>To make international trade more secure, efficient, and accessible for
 everyone by providing a globally-harmonised and inclusive framework.
-TradeTrust achieves this by promoting trust, efficiency, and inclusivity in digital trade practices</p>
+TradeTrust achieves this by promoting trust, efficiency, and inclusivity in digital trade practices.</p>
-<p>Offered as a digital utility to all, TradeTrust is provided open-source
+<p>And offered as a digital utility to all, TradeTrust is provided open-source
 so that all parties can easily adopt for free and build upon it, benefiting business ecosystems.</p>
 <blockquote>